(Last Updated On: December 1, 2022)

 Using a medium-sized bowl, we are going to add all of the seasonings together with the flour.

-Beat 2 eggs in a bowl that will fit the size of a pork chop.
+Beat 2 eggs in a shallow bowl that will fit the size of a pork chop.
 Set aside for now.
-This will be the egg and flour mixture we will use to dip each pork chop in, starting at Step 4.
+This will be the egg and flour mixture we will use to dip each pork chop in, starting in Step 4.

 Step 3.
 Pat Dry

 But before we start dipping, place the thin-cut pork chops on paper towels.
 Then use a different paper towel to pat dry each pork chop.

 This will absorb the excess amount of wetness from the pork chops in the package.
 Patting each pork chop dry also helps the flour stick to the pork chops, shown in the next step below.